About the Taste of Chicago 2013:

 Taste of Chicago 2013 Admission:

-Admission (including admission to musical events and the Family Village) is free.
+Admission (including admission to musical events and the Family Village)is free.
 Food and drinks are purchased with tickets sold at the Taste of Chicago in sets of 12 usually for around $8.
 You can also purchase food and beverage tickets in advance for typically about $6 per set when you show your FRESH VALUES CARD at any Dominick’s.
 As a guide, larger food items are about 10 tickets and smaller portions are roughly six tickets.
 Restaurant vendors also sale "Taste of" portions for about four tickets.
 Beverages offered include Pepsi soft drinks, Anheuser Busch beers and specialty drinks, Hinckley Springs bottled water, and Gallo wines.
 Personal coolers are not permitted.
+Tickets will be sold to the seating area at the pavilion for $25 per ticket while the lawn seating remains free.
+Tickets are on sale at the Taste website

 Taste of Chicago 2013 Entertainment: